A quick guide to getting started on Jetstream

 Before we start, here are a couple reasons for “Why Jetstream?”

 It is a cloud computing resource that provides access to pre-configured virtual machines (VM) with root access.
-Using VM’s helps with the transition of non-computer science background professionals to the command line, software installs and onto running analysis on LINUX environment (as most HPC clusters).
+Using VMs help with the transition of non-computer science background professionals to the command line, software installs, and onto running analyses on LINUX environment (as most HPC clusters).
 For more on Jetstream, go here.

 Preconfigured VM means the software you would like to work with may already be installed – and if not, it is much easier to install software with root access!

 Getting Started – Signing Up

 1. Register for an XSEDE account here.
 Jetstream is part of the XSEDE national cyberinfrastructure and requires a username.
 This only takes a couple minutes and is the first step in accessing all the XSEDE machines, such as PSC’s Bridges – our go-to for very high memory jobs.
 You will only have to do this once.

 2. Use the XSEDE credentials to log into Jetstream